piyushgupta04/project-01/README.md

 2.  **Access the application:**
     Open your web browser and navigate to `http://localhost:8080`.
 You will be redirected to the main listings page.

+## Deployment

+(Instructions on how to deploy the application will go here.
+You can add instructions for platforms like Heroku, Vercel, or AWS.)

 ## 📂 Project Structure